Islam-hady9/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow-Notes/README.md

 11. Representing a complex, high-dimensional dataset in a clear and insightful diagram
 12. Recommending a product that a client may be interested in, based on past purchases
 13. Building an intelligent bot for a game

+**Types of Machine Learning Systems**
+- Supervised learning
+  In supervised learning, the training set you feed to the algorithm includes the desired solutions, called labels
+- Unsupervised learning
+  In unsupervised learning, as you might guess, the training data is unlabeled

 ## Chapter 2 End-to-End Machine Learning Project
 ## Chapter 3 Classification